 Hidden Badass: No one saw it coming that a Senator would be one of the most powerful combatants in the Metal Gear universe to date.

-Bare-Fisted Monk: Unlike other enemies, he doesn't use an HF blade, just his fists.
+Bare-Fisted Monk: Unlike other enemies, he doesn't use an HF weapon, just his fists.

 Big Bad: He's the ultimate backer of Desperado and the Winds of Destruction.